SusanneBrauer/100-days-of-code/log.md

 My project, which will be a website to track details for Sims in The Sims 4™, still needs some layout work before I can dive into writing actual code for it so the coding for that will be part of the challenge later.
 I did some first laytou work on the project but as much as I was hoping to do as I was spend more time working through the course and writing this blog which in way felt more important in the scope of the challenge.

 **Link to work:** [Portfolio](http://www.susannebrauer.github.io), [Blog](http://www.susannebrauer.com)

+### Day 2: March 8, 2022

+**Plan For Today**:
+- Finish CSS Fundamentals Chapter on the CodeCademy Course
+- add CSS to the Blog
+- start coding HTML for Sims tracker landing page
+- Layout Sims Household summary page for Simtracker
+- Layout single Sims summary page for Simstracker